bkandel/PICSL_Howto/lab-citizenship.md

 Publish posts with highlights of your work.
 Try to tag them with pre-existing tags, so that the tags don't multiply out of control.
 Same goes for categories.

+## Printers
+There are three network printers: geelab1 (suite 370), geelab2 (suite 320) and geelabc (suite 370).
+Print duplex on all of these to save paper, and print only what you need, especially in color.
+Contact Michael Stauffer for the IP addresses.

 ## Travel
 Coming soon!

 ## Coffee Machine
 Coming soon!